EGI-Federation/documentation/CONTRIBUTING.md

 as `#3`\.
 This is called a _topic branch_ and allows users to associate a branch of code with the issue.

-It is a best practice to have your commit message have a _summary line_ that includes the issue number, followed by an empty line and then a brief description of the commit.
+It is the best practice to have your commit message have a _summary line_ that includes the issue number, followed by an empty line and then a brief description of the commit.
 This also helps other contributors understand the purpose of changes to the code.